How To Get The Settlement You Deserve

 BICYCLE ACCIDENTS INVOLVING AN OPEN CAR DOOR

-As you cycle through city streets or through neighborhoods, look out for open car doors.
-Getting struck and thrown from your bike can lead to minor to severe injuries, especially due to a driver’s negligence.
-Dooring is when a cyclist crosses paths with a driver opening his or her car door.
-Normally there is little to no time to break.
+As you cycle through city streets or neighborhoods, look out for open car doors.
+Getting thrown from your bike can lead to minor to severe injuries due to a driver’s negligence.
+Dooring is when a cyclist crosses paths with a driver opening their car door.
+There is little to no time to break.

 BIKE ACCIDENTS: COLLISIONS WITH CARS AT INTERSECTIONS

 Bicycle accidents involving four-wheel vehicles make up 11 percent of all cyclist accidents.
 However, nearly 50 percent of the time, it happens at an intersection.
 Either the cyclist or driver may be at fault.
 It depends on who had the right of way at the stop sign.
 This article covers the best way to avoid intersection accidents, including rules regarding right-of-way passage on the road.

 What would happen if I am injured while riding a bicycle without following proper rules?